mattmcclean/sagemaker-fastai-notebook/README.md

 # SageMaker fast.ai notebook
 Example project showing how to create a SageMaker notebook instance with the fast.ai library and course notebooks installed.

-The notebook is designed to work with either [v 0.7](https://github.com/fastai/fastai/tree/v0.7.2) or [v 1.0](https://github.com/fastai/fastai/tree/1.0.10) of the fastai library. [v 0.7](https://github.com/fastai/fastai/tree/v0.7.2) should be used if you are taking [Practical Deep Learning For Coders v2](http://course.fast.ai) released online in early 2018. [v 1.0](https://github.com/fastai/fastai/tree/1.0.10) should be selected if you are taking [Practical Deep Learning For Coders v3](https://www.usfca.edu/data-institute/certificates/deep-learning-part-one) that will be released to the general public in MOOC format early 2019.
+The notebook is designed to work with either [v 0.7](https://github.com/fastai/fastai/tree/v0.7.2) or [v 1.0](https://github.com/fastai/fastai/) of the fastai library. [v 0.7](https://github.com/fastai/fastai/tree/v0.7.2) should be used if you are taking [2nd edition of Practical Deep Learning For Coders](http://course.fast.ai) released online in early 2018. [v 1.0](https://github.com/fastai/fastai/) should be selected if you are taking the [3rd edition of Practical Deep Learning For Coders](https://www.usfca.edu/data-institute/certificates/deep-learning-part-one) that will be released online to the general public early 2019.

 ## Setup